 If you have recently purchased a new canoe or kayak, be sure to have coverage for your investment and protection if you are responsible for an accident that causes injury or property damage.

 While canoe and kayak insurance is not mandatory in most states, these inexpensive policies can be well worth the cost.

-There are several scenarios that might illustrate your need for insurance as a canoe owner, such as:
+There are several scenarios in which you might need insurance as a canoe owner:

-- A thief takes your boat while it is being stored, docked or transported
+- A thief could take your boat while it is being stored, docked or transported.

 You may be able to get insurance protection through your homeowners or renters insurance policy, but check with your agent first.
-Depending on the state you live in, where you store your canoe, where damages occur and other factors, homeowners might not cover you.
+Depending on the state you live in, where you store your canoe, where the damage occurs, and other factors, a homeowners policy might not cover you.

 For complete coverage, you will need a policy specifically designed for your boat.
 You may find some insurance companies that offer insurance specifically for canoes or kayaks, but most will cover them under a general watercraft insurance policy.

 Is Canoe Insurance Necessary for Business Owners?